enyojs/support/apps/cryptotweets/README.md

 * Wrap cypher display at word boundaries
 * Add toggle button to turn statistics display on/off
-* data structure for marking parts of the string as unencrypted
-* Detect hashtags and URLs and mark as unencrypted
 * add soft keyboard to popup to allow touch device play
 * make toolbar responsive to allow use on narrow-screen devices
 * make cryptogram area scrollable